sap-tutorials/Tutorials/tutorials/abap-environment-enhance-cds-view/abap-environment-enhance-cds-view.md

     Flight_Price;

     ```
 3. Test your new facet in the Fiori Elements preview.
-It should roughly look like this:
+It should look like this:

     !![step9b-fep-booking-facet](step9b-fep-booking-facet.png)